 Your carer needs to: ensure the assessment is undertaken and allocation approved, keep track of days used, make the bookings and arrange for payment of the relief caregiver.
 Carer Support claims must be sent to the Payment Centre within 90 days or they may not be paid.
 Some relief caregivers or service providers may want an 'upfront payment' first.
 If so, a receipt needs to be obtained and reimbursement claimed from the Payments Centre.
-If Carer Support is taken at a residential care facility a 'top-up' payment will probably be required.
-Questions need to be asked about this when booking.
+If Carer Support is taken at a care home a 'top-up' payment will probably be required.
+You or your carer should ask about additional costs when booking.

-- For more information and for reimbursement forms contact the MoH's Carer Support Line on 0800 855 066 (select option 2) - Freephone Carers NZ on 0800 777 797 for the free booklet 'A Guide for Carers' - Carers NZ also provide a range of support services.
+- For more information and for reimbursement forms contact the MOH's Carer Support Line on 0800 855 066 (select option 2) - Freephone Carers NZ on 0800 777 797 for the free booklet 'A Guide for Carers' - Carers NZ also provide a range of support services.

-Finally Issues will arise along the way that need to be addressed.
+Finally, issues will arise along the way that need to be addressed.
 You and your carer/s need to continue having honest discussions with those involved in your care.
 Review your plans routinely and as circumstances change.